jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 ## Applicability

 **Note:**  This Incident Response Plan applies to systems for which Bixal Solutions and third party contractors.
 Individual systems may have a tailored version of this Privacy Incident Response Plan or in some cases a completely unique Privacy Incident Response Plan will be developed.
 All Bixal Solutions employees are aware of the procedures outlined herein.

 ## Overview

 This Privacy Incident Response Plan provides baseline guidance for the Bixal Solutions Team's process for responding to privacy incidents of a Bixal Solutions IRCP managed system, product or service ("system").
-It outlines roles and responsibilities during and after incidents, and it lays out the steps we'll take to resolve them.
+It outlines roles and responsibilities during and after incidents, and it lays out the steps Bixal take to resolve them.

 ## Definitions